“So what you’re telling me,” Brian said, “is that eating a pint of Ben & Jerry’s Chocolate Chip Cookie Dough every night is screwing with my qi?”

 Qigong also helps by strengthening your energy field, replenishing your lost qi, and by giving you the courage to draw healthy boundaries.

-In TCM, the human metabolism is likened to a furnace.
+In Chinese medicine, the human metabolism is likened to a furnace.
 If too much of your food and drink is cold, then the body will need to use extra qi to heat it up before it can be metabolized.

 If you eat a lot cold cereal, ice cream, or raw veggies, or if you drink a lot of iced beverages, then you may be screwing with your metabolism and your digestive system.